Dog Meat Festival: Animal cruelty

 The festival organizers claim that the dogs are killed humanely and that "eating dog is no different from eating pork or beef".
 Animal rights activists and campaigners, however, claim that the animals are treated cruelly.
 Some media outlets have reported that dogs are intentionally tortured or boiled alive to improve the taste of their meat.
 Several other reports have stated that since 2015 there has been little evidence for those allegations.
 The festival is a relatively recent event, not rooted in tradition, but rather created in 2010 by dog traders to increase their profits.
 Prior to its inception, Yulin had no historical background of engaging in mass dog slaughter and consumption.
 As consuming dog meat is not prohibited by law in China, authorities argue that they have no legal basis to intervene.

 Dog theft

 A 2015 report by Animals Asia Foundation stated that most dogs that are consumed are strays or stolen pets.
 Approximately 70% of rural villages surveyed in China have suffered mysterious dog losses.

+Health concerns

+Epidemiological surveys of dogs across nine Chinese provinces or autonomous regions found Trichinella prevalence ranging from 7% in Henan to 39.5% in Heilongjiang, with an overall prevalence of 21.1% among 19,662 dogs examined.
+Dog meat sold at markets showed similar infection rates; in Kunming, Yunnan province, 3.9% of dog meat samples contained Trichinella larvae.